Psychological stress: Daily hassles/microstressors

 Travel-related stress results from three main categories: lost time, surprises (an unforeseen event such as lost or delayed baggage) and routine breakers (inability to maintain daily habits).

 Ambient stressors

-As their name implies, these are global (as opposed to individual) low-grade stressors that are a part of the background environment.
+As the name implies, these are global (as opposed to individual) low-grade stressors that are a part of the background environment.
 They are defined as stressors that are "chronic, negatively valued, non-urgent, physically perceptible, and intractable to the efforts of individuals to change them".
 Typical examples of ambient stressors are pollution, noise, crowding, and traffic.
 Unlike the other three types of stressor, ambient stressors can (but do not necessarily have to) negatively impact stress without conscious awareness.

-Organizational stressors
+Organisational stressors

-Studies conducted in military and combat fields show that some of the most potent stressors can be due to personal organizational problems in the unit or on the home front.
-Stress due to bad organizational practices is often connected to "Toxic Leadership", both in companies and in governmental organizations.
+Studies conducted in military and combat fields show that some of the most potent stressors can be due to personal organisational problems in the unit or on the home front.
+Stress due to bad organisational practices is often connected to "toxic leadership", both in companies and in governmental organisations.